-- specialized support programs that promote healing of the mind, body and spirit
+- support programs that promote healing of the mind, body and spirit

 Our staff has developed an exceptionally strong alumni program, which provides ongoing support for clients who complete the intensive outpatient program.
 Our center also participates in outreach and is a presence in the local 12-step community.

 We are affiliated with Torrance Memorial Medical Center and supported by the McMillen Family Foundation.
 Each of our clients will receive the highest level of consistent, affordable and personalized care from trusted, experienced professionals who follow evidence-based treatment guidelines — all in a safe and stable environment, with complete confidentiality.

 - Identify alcohol and/or drug misuse, abuse and addiction and provide expert treatment